Dynamic Testing Techniques – Cause and Effect Graph.

-So it’s done.
-Let’s complete the graph by adding 0 in the blank column and including the test case identifier.
+So it is completed.
+Let’s complete the graph by adding 0 in the blank column and include the test case identifier.

-I am writing a sample test case for test case 1 (TC1) and Test Case 2 (TC2).
+Below is a sample test case for Test Case 1 (TC1) and Test Case 2 (TC2).

 In a similar fashion, you can create other test cases.

-(A test case contains many other attributes like preconditions, test data, severity, priority, build, version, release, environment etc. I assume all these attributes to be included when you write the test cases in actual situation)
+(A test case contains many other attributes like preconditions, test data, severity, priority, build, version, release, environment, etc. I assume all these attributes to be included when you write the test cases in the actual situation)

 Summarizing the steps once again:

-Feel free to discuss your test case writing methods in comments below.
+Feel free to discuss your test case writing methods in the comments below.

 Last Updated: November 26, 2019 4:01 pm